Surgery

 During surgery

-Your surgery can be performed under a spinal anaesthetic or general anaesthetic.
+Your surgery can be done under a spinal anaesthetic or general anaesthetic.
 This depends on your general health, any other medical conditions you have, or any medicines you are taking.

 - If you have a spinal anaesthetic, you will be awake for the surgery, but you will not feel anything.